MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Mutation tools and operators proposed for traditional programming languages

 MuJava~\cite{muJava2005, muJavaClassLevelOperators} was the first tool to propose a comprehensive set of mutation operators targeting \ac{OO} features like inheritance, polymorphism, and encapsulation.
 Some of these can be adapted to Dafny, which also supports \ac{OO} features.

-\emph{\ac{PRV}} replaces an assignment to a parent class object with an instance of a different child class.
+\emph{\ac{PRV}} replaces an assignment to a parent class object with a different child class instance.
 It applies when the parent has multiple children and at least two variables of different child types are in scope.
-This may cause side effects if subclasses implement common methods differently or initialize fields differently.
-In the example below, each subclass sets a different value for \texttt{numSides}, so the mutation leads the program to output an incorrect value.
+This may cause side effects if subclasses implement the same methods or initialize fields differently.
+In the following example, each subclass sets a different value for \texttt{numSides}, so the mutation leads the program to output an incorrect value.

-\emph{\acf{THI}} and \emph{\acf{THD}.} These two operators manipulate the \texttt{this} keyword, one by inserting, the other by deleting it.
-These apply only when a class method has a parameter named like a class field.
-Neither can be used on the \ac{LHS} of an assignment because Dafny does not allow assignments to parameters: inserting \texttt{this} there would require the \ac{LHS} to be a parameter, which is no possible, and deleting it would leave a parameter on the \ac{LHS}, invalidating the program.
+\emph{\acf{THI}} and \emph{\acf{THD}.} These two operators manipulate the \texttt{this} keyword, one by inserting, and the other by deleting it.
+These apply only when a class method has a parameter with the same name as a class field.
+Neither can be used on the \ac{LHS} of an assignment because Dafny does not allow assignments to parameters: inserting \texttt{this} would require the \ac{LHS} to originally be a parameter, which is not possible, and deleting it would leave a parameter on the \ac{LHS}, invalidating the program.